 The viewing angles are 178° horizontally and vertically; while they aren’t quite as wide as that of IPS panels in real use, they are much better than the narrow 170°/160° viewing angles on TN panels.

-There are only minor shifts in contrast, and only when looking at the screen off-axis.
+There are only tiny changes in contrast, and only while looking at the screen off-axis.

 Moving on, the MSI MAG272QR supports wide color gamut with 95.6% DCI-P3 coverage (123.7% sRGB) specified.